aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/visual-parameters/backgrounds/_index.md

 # Customize Barcode Backgrounds

-Aspose.BarCode for Java allows you to configure the background of a generated barcode image, including solid colors, transparent backgrounds, and semi-transparent backgrounds.
+Aspose.BarCode for Java allows you to configure the background color, barcode color, and padding of a generated barcode image.

-Background settings do not change the encoded data, but they can affect recognition reliability.
+Background and foreground settings do not change the encoded data, but they can affect recognition reliability.

 The complete source code for the examples in this article is available on GitHub:

 <a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/generation/visual_parameters/BackgroundsExample.java" target="_blank">View BackgroundsExample.java</a>

-set

 ## Set a solid background color

-Use `setBackColor` to configure the image background.
+Use `setBackColor` to configure the image background and `setBarColor` to configure the bars or modules.

 ```java
 BarcodeGenerator generator = new BarcodeGenerator(